Fred Webster (rugby league): County Cup Final appearances

-Fred Webster played in Leeds' 5–24 defeat by Huddersfield in the 1919–20 Yorkshire County Cup Final during the 1919–20 season at Thrum Hall, Halifax on Saturday 29 November 1919.
+Fred Webster played in Leeds' 5–24 defeat by Huddersfield in the 1919–20 Yorkshire Cup Final during the 1919–20 season at Thrum Hall, Halifax on Saturday 29 November 1919.

 Career at Leeds

 Fred Webster joined Leeds from Brotherton in 1902, on the eve of his 20th birthday, and was a mainstay of the side for the next 18 years, he scored a club record eight tries in the 102–0 win over Coventry in 1913, later equalled by Eric 'Toowoomba Ghost' Harris.
 During Fred Webster's time at Leeds he made 543 appearances, a club record which stood for more than 60 years, only John Holmes has played more games for Leeds.

 Testimonial match

 Fred Webster's Testimonial match at Leeds took place in 1919.

 The Leeds RL Greats

 The Yorkshire Evening Post named Arthur Clues, Bert Cook, Ellery Hanley, Eric Harris, Vic Hey, John Holmes, Lewis Jones, Danny McGuire, Garry Schofield, and Frederick "Fred" Webster, as the greatest ever Leeds RL players.